drea-wichman/drea-wichman/README.md

 Drawn to GRC - security as accountability, not just architecture.

 🎓 MSc Information and Cyber Security · Royal Holloway, University of London · Fall 2026
-📍 Based in NYC, relocating to London
+📍 Currently based in NYC

 CompTIA A+ · Security+ incoming